-- Personal information for all members includes the member's name and address and is added automatically by the membership database is the year joined, the years paid and the years of service of each member.
+- 1. Personal information for all members includes the member's name and address and is added automatically by the membership database is the year joined, the years paid and the years of service of each member.
 Information is collected by internal third parties, i.e., the member assigned to collecting per capita fees within the parish.
-Parish councils are responsible for ensuring that the information is collected by fair and lawful means. - 2.
-Contact information for parish council presidents and treasurers, and diocesan, provincial and national officers includes telephone numbers and e-mail addresses, where available.
+Parish councils are responsible for ensuring that the information is collected by fair and lawful means. - Contact information for parish council presidents and treasurers, and diocesan, provincial and national officers includes telephone numbers and e-mail addresses, where available.
 Information for parish council presidents and treasurers is collected and mailed along with the annual membership list.
-Information for diocesan, provincial and national officers is collected at the first executive meeting following election and forwarded to national office for distribution. - 17 3.
-Information for use in tracking re-applications for bursary awards is collected from the results of the bursary committee meeting and is obtained directly from the applicant when completing the form. - 4.
+Information for diocesan, provincial and national officers is collected at the first executive meeting following election and forwarded to national office for distribution. - Information for use in tracking re-applications for bursary awards is collected from the results of the bursary committee meeting and is obtained directly from the applicant when completing the form. - 4.
 A history of executive positions held at diocesan, provincial and national levels that is used to verify life membership applications is collected from the contact information received in 2 above.
-Life membership information is collected from both the submitting council and the member nominated.
+Life membership information is collected from both the submitting council and the member nominated. - 5.
+A third-party supplier of marketing services collects names, email addresses and telephone numbers of members who explicitly consent to being added to a website information mailing list through cwl.ca directly from members.

-USE AND RETENTION
+30 USE AND RETENTION